 However, no matter whether you’re looking to unwind or to plan the perfect romantic escape, it’s always a great idea to add some things to do to your lazy days on the beach.
-Check these and pick your favorite!

-Walk along the seaside
+Walk Along the Seaside

 Having hardly had any time to recover from the wonderful colors of the sea, you’ll start to look around and marvel at the inspiring scenario.

 The unique seaside walk features several fish taverns, with simple blue and white tablecloths, inviting fresh seafood menus, and an overall welcoming environment.

 A few shops sell colorful souvenirs while some cafés have comfortable sofas and tables for you to spend some time just admiring the landscape.

-Explore the lesser-known area of the village
+Explore the Lesser-Known Area of the Village

 Not being more than a few hundred meters big, it’s quite simple to visit the village while walking around.